signalfx/apmworkshop/apm/k8s/README.md

 You can edit this script to change the target URL for testing.

 `source delete-java-requests.sh` deletes the container.

+The pod is set to generate requests to https://api.github.com You can change the target URL in `run-binary.sh`

 If you have the Splunk SignalFx SmartAgent running in a non localhost mode, alter the file:
 `java-requests-autogen-pod.yaml` and change the